Your questions,

 What is a prenuptial agreement?

 A prenuptial agreement is a legal agreement between two fiancées who are engaged to be married.
 This agreement outlines certain property rights and financial arrangements that the parties agree to as a condition of getting married.
-The agreement allows the parties to avoid default rules about property in case of divorce or death.
+The agreement allows the parties to avoid default state laws about property division in case of divorce or death that may not work for their marriage goals.

 Read more about all things prenups!